abond936/My-Journal/docs/Project.md

 =======================================
 Status: 🟡 Operational

+Architecture:
+The concept is that
+- Source images reside in various *external sources*
+  - Current implementation sources from local drive (mirrored from OneDrive)
+  - Future sources conceived of being OneDrive directly, Google Photos, and/or Apple Photos
+- The app is to provide a *generic service layer* to all of these sources to:
-- Connect with external image sources via generic service layer
+  - Connect with these sources
-- Provide a consistent user experience across different photo sources
-- Store images in database, reference by ID
-- Images are processed (Sharp), uploaded to Firebase Storage, and metadata is saved.
+  - Browse and select their content with PhotoPicker
+  - Import the images, *sharp* process them, prepare *metadata* and store them in Firebase Storage
+- Firebase Storage serves as delivery mechanism for app content *by ID*
+  - Images are not stored in the cards.
-- Maintain metadata and relationships between photos and cards
+- Media collection tracks metadata and relationships
-- Optimize performance through caching and lazy loading
+- Optimize performance through caching and lazy loading.
-- Manage the storage, processing, and display of images efficiently
+Image Integration (src/components/admin/card-admin/CardForm.tsx, imageImportService.ts)
+Flow:
+1. User browses local files through PhotoPicker
+2. Selected images uploaded to Firebase Storage
+3. Metadata stored in media collection
+4. Images served to content via Firebase URLs
 - Next.js Image Optimization
 - Automatically fitted to closest standard ratio using `object-fit: cover`
 - Display preferences stored in data attributes